Your cart is currently empty!

 Adapting for autism spectrum disorder (ASD)

-Many youngsters with an eating disorder also have autism spectrum disorder (which now includes the old diagnosis of Asperger’s).
-Some parents wish that ASD had been diagnosed early as it would have given them the confidence to adapt the treatment.
-Autism diagnosis can be tricky because malnutrition temporarily brings out anxiety, rigidity, and rituals.
+Many youngsters with an eating disorder are also autistic (this now includes the old diagnosis of Asperger’s).
+Whereas ASD is part of the child’s makeup, the eating disorder can be treated.
+Some parents wish that autism had been diagnosed early because they’d have adapted the treatment.
+But it’s tricky to diagnose autism while malnutrition causes anxiety, rigidity, and rituals.
 Conversely, ASD is sometimes revealed precisely because malnutrition tends to intensify autistic characteristics.

 Expect full recovery

-Your child is not a statistic and you will use all the tools at your disposal, and take the time it takes, to accompany them all the way to complete freedom from any eating disorder.
+People recover at any age, even after decades of sub-standard treatment.
+Don’t allow anyone to tell your child they will have to forever live with their eating disorder.
+I have followed families where the illness was very severe and complicated, with several years of tube feeding in eating disorder units, and the young person is now recovered and thriving.
+Your child is not a statistic.
+You will use all the tools at your disposal, and take the time it takes, to accompany them all the way to complete freedom.
 In the process, you will all grow closer, stronger and wiser.
 Sure, some things are not in our control.
 So we focus on the things we have the power to do.
-We cannot control how many apples a tree will produce, but we can provide all the conditions for it to flourish.
+We cannot control how many apples a tree will produce, but we can provide the conditions for it to flourish.

 How long before my child is well again?